Battle of the Admin Box: Defence of the Admin Box

-The first air-drop missions met opposition from Japanese fighters and some transport aircraft were forced to turn back but three squadrons of Spitfires, operating from new airfields around Chittagong, gained air superiority over the battlefield.
+The first air-drop missions met opposition from Japanese fighters and some transport aircraft were forced to turn back but three squadrons of Supermarine Spitfires, operating from new airfields around Chittagong, gained air superiority over the battlefield.
 Sixty-five Japanese aircraft were claimed shot down or damaged for the loss of three Spitfires (though the Japanese fighters also shot down several Hawker Hurricane fighter-bombers and other aircraft.)
 Whatever the true figures, the Japanese fighters were quickly driven from the area.

 On the ground, the fighting for the Admin Box was severe and for the most part hand to hand.
 On the night of 7 February, some Japanese troops captured the divisional Main Dressing Station.
 In what was undoubtedly a war crime, thirty-five medical staff and patients were murdered.
 This may have increased the resolve of the defenders who were now aware what fate would befall them if they surrendered.
+The following morning, a company of the West Yorks with tank support attacked the MDS.

+On 8 February, a company (about 110 men) of Japanese infantry was wiped out trying to infiltrate the box along a nullah (afterwards named "Blood Nullah").
+Maps and other documents were recovered from a Japanese officer; they turned out to be a full set of operations orders for Ha-Go with troop timetables and sites marked where Japanese would form up before beginning an attack.

+On Wednesday 9th, Spitfires (the new Mark VIII flown by No. 81 Squadron from Imphal) and Hurricanes (No. 28 Squadron) engaged Japanese aircraft.
+Over 100 men of the 7/2nd Punjabi Infantry (of the 89th Brigade) reached the box that day and were sent south to 33rd Brigade.

 Japanese fire caused heavy casualties in the crowded defences and twice set ammunition dumps on fire.
 All attempts to overrun the defenders were thwarted by the tanks, to which the Japanese had no counter once their few mountain guns were out of ammunition.
-The Japanese tried an all-out attack on the night of 14 February and succeeded in capturing one hill on the perimeter.
-The 2nd West Yorkshire with support from the tanks recaptured it the next day, although they suffered heavy casualties.
+The Japanese tried an all-out attack on the night of 14 February and captured a hill on the perimeter.
+The 2nd West Yorkshire with support from the tanks recaptured it the next day, although they suffered many casualties.

+Japanese retreat

 By 22 February, the Japanese had been starving for several days.
 Colonel Tanahashi, commanding the Japanese 112th Infantry Regiment, which provided the main body of Sakurai's force, stated that his regiment was reduced to 400 men out of an original strength of 2,150 and refused to make further attacks.
 On 24 February (19 February by other sources), he broke radio communications and retreated without authorisation.
 On 26 February, Sakurai was forced to break off the operation.
 The 26th Indian Division had relieved 5th Division, which sent a brigade to break through the Ngakyedauk Pass to relieve 7th Division.
 Kubo force was cut off and suffered heavy casualties trying to return to Japanese lines.